 For more info: depechemode.com

-This entry was written by music, political and tagged Daniel Miller, Depeche Mode, Martin Gore, Vince Clarke.
+This entry was written by live performance, music and tagged Depeche Mode, Martin Gore.
 Leave a comment or view the discussion at the permalink and follow any comments with the RSS feed for this post.

 Last night I went to a birthday party in Williamsburg, Brooklyn.
 When it was over I went out with some friends and was surprised to find out that Michal Matejcík was performing at the Sullivan Room.
 I raced over there to him.
 I’ve mentioned him on this blog before.
 He plays covers of Depeche Mode songs on the harp.
 Check out the video I recorded of Michal performing Halo.